Seizure disorder - InDepth; Epileptic - epilepsy - InDepth

 People who have had liver disease or acute angle glaucoma should not take clonazepam, and people with lung problems should use the drug with caution.
 Clonazepam can be addictive, and abrupt withdrawal may trigger status epilepticus.
 Side effects include drowsiness, imbalance and staggering, irritability, aggression, hyperactivity in children, weight gain, eye muscle problems, slurred speech, tremors, skin problems, and stomach problems.

-Lamotrigine (Lamictal, generic) is approved as add-on (adjunctive) therapy for partial seizures, and generalized seizures associated with Lennox-Gastaut syndrome, in children aged 2 years and older and in adults.
+Lamotrigine (Lamictal, generic) is approved as add-on (adjunctive) therapy for focal (partial) seizures, and generalized seizures associated with Lennox-Gastaut syndrome, in children aged 2 years and older and in adults.

 Common side effects include dizziness, headache, blurred or double vision, lack of coordination, sleepiness, nausea, vomiting, insomnia, and rash.
 Although most cases of rash are mild, in rare cases the rash can become very severe.
 The risk of rash increases if the drug is started at too high a dose or if used in combination with valproate.
 (Serious rash is more common in young children who take the drug than it is in adults.)
 Rash is most likely to develop within the first 8 weeks of treatment.
 Be sure to immediately notify your provider if you develop a rash, even if it is mild.

 Lamotrigine may cause aseptic meningitis.
 Symptoms of meningitis may include headache, fever, stiff neck, nausea, vomiting, rash, and sensitivity to light.
-Immediately contact your provider if you experience any of these symptoms.
+Immediately contact your provider if you experience these symptoms.

-Gabapentin (Neurontin, generic) is an add-on drug for controlling complex partial seizures and generalized partial seizures in both adults and children.
+Gabapentin (Neurontin, generic) is an add-on drug for controlling focal onset seizures in both adults and children.

 Side effects include sleepiness, headache, fatigue, and dizziness.
 Some weight gain may occur.
 Children may experience hyperactivity or aggressive behavior.

 Pregabalin (Lyrica) is similar to gabapentin.
-It is approved as add-on therapy to treat partial-onset seizures in adults with epilepsy.
+It is approved as add-on therapy to treat focal-onset seizures in adults with epilepsy.

 Side effects include dizziness, sleepiness, dry mouth, swelling in hands and feet, blurred vision, weight gain, and trouble concentrating may occur.